RedisLabs/redislabs-docs/content/rs/databases/durability-ha/_index.md

 ## [Active-Active geo-distributed replication]({{<relref "/rs/databases/active-active/_index.md">}})

-Redis Enterprise Active-Active distributes your replicated data across multiple nodes and availability zones.
+Active-Active Redis Enterprise databases distribute your replicated data across multiple nodes and availability zones.
 This increases the durability of your database by reducing the likelihood of data or availability loss.
-It also reduces the latency of your data access.
+It also reduces data access latency.

 ## [Rack-zone awareness]({{<relref "/rs/clusters/configure/rack-zone-awareness.md">}})